maxi1123/swc-group37/SoftCon2020_Assignment_3/ANSWERS.md

 We implemented two Singleton objects in our version of Battleships.
 When running the main method, the game gets set up.
 Apart from the different grids being created, we need a (single) player object as well as a (single) enemy object.
 These get created by making use of the Singleton design pattern.
-Check lines 23 & 24 in Main.java for further reference.
+Check lines 23 & 24 in AirportShuttle.Main.java for further reference.
 Theoretically this design pattern could've also been used for ensuring creation of a single scoreboard object.
 However, we didn't want to overuse this pattern, hence we decided to not make use of another Singleton.